- 1 Three Benefits of Delivering Unified Commerce.

 View Australian Pharmaceutical Industries’ story

-Intelligentsia Coffee sells direct to consumers via their website and offers retail-packaged products in upscale supermarkets, including Whole Foods and Pete’s Fresh Market.
+Intelligentsia Coffee sells direct to consumers via their website and offers retail-packaged products in upscale grocery stores, including Whole Foods and Pete’s Fresh Market.
 They also have a distribution channel for restaurants and a complex wholesale business that sells to chains and independent coffee shops across America.

 The company unified their B2B and B2C commerce experiences to accomplish the following: